 Give us a call at 333-333-3333 for a free consultation or email us at [email protected] to learn more.

 As awareness of TMS continues to grow, so does insurance coverage.

 Yes, insurance coverage for TMS is normal under most health insurance companies in the United States.

 Please feel free to call us and see if you’re covered by your insurance at 333-333-3333

-TMS Center of Alaska by Achieve TMS accepts MOST PPO Insurance including Tri Care and Premera Blue Cross Blue Shield plans to help cover the out of pocket costs for treatment.
+TMS Center of Alaska accepts MOST PPO Insurance including Tri Care and Premera Blue Cross Blue Shield plans to help cover the out of pocket costs for treatment.
+We also have single case agreements with Optum, MHN, Cigna, and Aetna.
 We invite you to call for a free telephone consultation to review your insurance benefits and your depression treatment history.

 How Much Does TMS Therapy Cost?

 If you are interested in paying privately for TMS therapy, we will need to review your history and discuss the costs over a confidential telephone assessment.
 We can review the various financing and payment plan options if you don’t have insurance coverage for TMS.